xamarin/xamarin-forms-book-preview-2/README.md

 All solutions have been upgraded to Xamarin.Forms 2.0.0.6482.
 `XAlign` and `YAlign` are now considered obsolete and have been replaced with `HorizontalContentAlignment` and `VerticalContentAlignment`.

+### Additional Projects

+The standard Xamarin.Forms template creates a solution with four projects: the common PCL, and application projects for iOS, Android, and Windows Phone 8.

+Three more application projects have been added to every solution:

+Two projects with the suffixes **WinApp** and **WinPhone81** target the Windows Runtime API in Windows 8.1 and Windows Phone 8.1, respectively.

 All solutions also now have a project with the extension **UWP**.
 This project targets the Universal Windows Platform, which is implemented by Windows 10 and Windows Mobile 10.